recursion-ninja/personal-website/blog/perm-parser.md

 For simplicity, let us assume all component parsers are pair-wise mutually exclusive.
 Elegantly, the tree structure of the algorithm memoizes partial computations, preventing a full look ahead and full backtracking on permutation parser evaluations which initially succeed on one or more component combinators then subsequently fail on a later combinator.
-Furthermore, lazy evaluation means that the nonterministic algorithm does not explore the whole tree.
+Furthermore, lazy evaluation means that the nondeterministic algorithm does not explore the whole tree.
 Instead it performs a depth first search with the described early abort/short-circuiting of a subtree if the associated combinator fails to parse.
 Additionally, because in practice the combinator attempts are evaluated single threaded in the order of composition, a clever author can order the component combinators in order of success probability.
-The practical result of this algorithm coupled with lazy, single-threaded, order-depenent evaluation is the following:
+The practical result of this algorithm coupled with lazy, single-threaded, order-dependent evaluation is the following:

 > In the best case, the algorithm will only proceed down one path of the computational tree, with $0$ redundant parse attempts of component combinators.
 > Conversely, in the worst case, the algorithm will attempt to proceed down *all* $N!$ paths of the computation tree, and at each leaf node of each path (except the last path) have the associated component combinator fail to parse, resulting in $|E| - N$ redundant parse attempts of component combinators (wasted work).
-> Hence we have the parsing algorithm bounde below by $\Theta(N)$ and above by $\mathit{O}(N!)$.
+> Hence we have the parsing algorithm bounded below by $\Theta(N)$ and above by $\mathit{O}(N!)$.

 ### Picturing parse processes